progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Boom.
 No more branch on your server.
 You may want to dog-ear this page, because you’ll need that command, and you’ll likely forget the syntax.
 A way to remember this command is by recalling the `git push [remotename] [localbranch]:[remotebranch]` syntax that we went over a bit earlier.
 If you leave off the `[localbranch]` portion, then you’re basically saying, “Take nothing on my side and make it be `[remotebranch]`.”-->

 Boom.
 Kein Zweig mehr auf Deinem Server.
-Du möchtest dir diese Seite vielleicht markieren, weil Du dieses Kommando noch benötigen wirst und man leicht dessen Syntax vergisst.
+Du möchtest Dir diese Seite vielleicht markieren, weil Du dieses Kommando noch benötigen wirst und man leicht dessen Syntax vergisst.
 Ein Weg sich an dieses Kommando zu erinnern führt über die `git push [remotename] [localbranch]:[remotebranch]`-Snytax, welche wir bereits behandelt haben.
 Wenn Du den `[localbranch]`-Teil weglässt, dann sagst Du einfach „Nimm nichts von meiner Seite und mach es zu `[remotebranch]`“.

 <!--## Rebasing ##-->
 ## Rebasing ##